alcl2000/PP2-Amy-lewis/readme.md

 - [Coolors.co](https://coolors.co/) - To generate and edit the colour palette used on the site

 ### Assets

 - Logo from [PNG Repo](https://www.pngrepo.com/svg/200392/fangs-vampire)
 - JS Alert Framework from [Sweet Alert](https://sweetalert.js.org/)

 ### Other content

+All text on this site was written by myself, with the rights of 'What We Do in the Shadows' belonging to the FX network and the other copyright holders

 #### Google Fonts used
 - [PT Serif](https://fonts.google.com/?query=ParaType&category=Serif,Monospace&preview.text=Question%201:&preview.text_type=custom)
 - [Roboto Condensed](https://fonts.google.com/specimen/Roboto+Condensed?query=roboto&category=Serif,Sans+Serif,Display,Monospace&preview.text=Question%201:&preview.text_type=custom)
 - [Grenze Gotisch](https://fonts.google.com/specimen/Grenze+Gotisch)
 #### Tutorials

 [JS quiz tutorial](https://www.geeksforgeeks.org/how-to-create-a-simple-javascript-quiz/)
 ### With thanks

 Thanks to my mentor, Sammy, Ed from tutor support and the 'What We Do In The Shadows' discord for help with ideas, testing, and JavaScript wrangling